DODOEX/widgets/README.md

 ## Examples

-Inside the `examples` folder, there two different examples,
+Inside the `examples` folder, there are two different examples,

 For react app: